top of page

 The Tale of The Blind Chocolatier

-Here at The Blind Chocolatier, it is our mission to bring you the finest selection of top quality handmade Chocolates.
-Our Chocolates are lovingly crafted for an amazing experience every time you try one, so stock up as many as you can carry and don't tell your friends (Because seriously I can't make them fast enough there will be none left!)
+Here at The Blind Chocolatier, our mission is to bring you the finest selection of top-quality, sensory-focused, handmade chocolates.
+We believe in craftsmanship, not sight.
+Our chocolates are lovingly crafted to ensure an amazing experience every time you try one.
+We invite you to stock up on as many as you can carry.

 If you wish to read more about the rare condition which Stuart and about 1000 more in the UK are affected by please visit: https://www.lhon.org